 Thymol, a compound in cumin, is known to stimulate the glands that secrete acids, bile and enzymes.
-This stimulation is responsible for the digestion of food in the stomach and intestines.
+Animal studies have shown that spices like cumin produce significant stimulation of the activities of pancreatic lipase, proteases and amylase.
+These enzymes are responsible for the proper digestion of food in the stomach and intestines.

-Cumin helps with digestion by preventing the formation of gas in the gastrointestinal tract.
-Its carminative properties combat flatulence, which can lead to stomach aches and abdominal pain or pressure.
+Cumin seeds also help with digestion by preventing the formation of gas in the gastrointestinal tract.
+They have carminative properties that combat flatulence, which can lead to stomach aches and abdominal pain or pressure.

 2. Boosts Immune System

+Cumin seeds can also increase your vitamin C intake.
 The presence of vitamin C in cumin seeds allows the spice to serve as an immune system booster.
 Vitamin C is beneficial to individuals whose immune system has been weakened due to stress.
-Considering that stress has become a common condition in our society, a sufficient intake of vitamin C can serve as an ideal tool for one’s overall health.
+Considering stress has become a common condition in our society, a sufficient intake of vitamin C can serve as an ideal tool for one’s overall health.

-Cumin seeds act as an expectorant and anticongestive agent; it aids in the clearance of mucus from the airways, lungs, bronchi and trachea.
-It also works as a stimulant and disinfectant, so once the mucus is cleared from the airways, cumin seeds can help to heal the initial condition that caused congestion.
+Cumin seeds act as an expectorant and anti-congestive agent.
+They aid in the clearance of mucus from the airways, lungs, bronchi and trachea.
+Cumin also works as a stimulant and disinfectant, so once the mucus is cleared from the airways, cumin seeds can help to reduce inflammation and assist in alleviating the initial condition that caused congestion.

-Asthma, for example, is a respiratory illness that causes bronchial muscle spasms, swelling of lung lining and increased mucus production — leading to the inability to breathe.
+Cumin also works as a relaxant, and animal studies indicate that it may be useful for relieving asthma symptoms.
+Asthma, for example, is a respiratory illness that causes bronchial muscle spasms, swelling of the lung lining and increased mucus production — leading to the inability to breathe.
 It’s generally caused by pollution, obesity, infections, allergies, exercise, stress or hormonal imbalances.
 By improving bronchial restriction, cumin seeds serve as a natural remedy for asthma.

 4. Promotes Skin Health

-Many adults experience insomnia at some point, but some people have long-term (chronic) insomnia.
-Some primary causes of insomnia include stress, indigestion, pain and medical conditions.
+Many adults experience insomnia at some point, but others have long-term (chronic) insomnia.
+Primary causes of insomnia can include stress, indigestion, pain, medical conditions and more.

-Fortunately, proper intake of vitamins, particularly B-complex vitamins, and maintaining good digestion are ways to treat insomnia without drugs.
+Fortunately, proper intake of vitamins, particularly B-complex vitamins, and maintaining good digestion are ways to help alleviate insomnia without drugs.
 Cumin aids digestion, relieving bloating and discomfort, which can make you restless and unable to sleep.
-Additionally, cumin seeds are known to ease the mind and treat cognitive disorders.
+Additionally, cumin seeds are known to ease the mind and help manage cognitive disorders.